microsoft/go-infra/cmd/git-go-patch/README.md

 git go-patch -h
 ```

+> [!NOTE]
-> `git` detects that our `git-go-patch` executable starts with `git-` and makes it available as `git go-patch`.
+> [`git` detects](https://git.github.io/htmldocs/howto/new-command.html) that our `git-go-patch` executable starts with `git-` and makes it available as `git go-patch`.
 The program still works if you call it with its real name, but we think it's easier to remember and type something that looks like a `git` subcommand.

 # Subcommands